 There have been a number of landmark moments in the lifetime of the College; self-evidently the most important its foundation in 1563 with the grant of the original site.
 We are at the next landmark in the life of the College.
 A combination of student numbers, a wider and more sophisticated curriculum, and the important trend towards independent learning have all contributed towards what is now a vital need for more space.

 The opportunity to acquire the site and buildings currently housing the Royal Bank of Canada is genuinely the Chance of a Lifetime and is the first main objective of this appeal.
 Ironically, this acquisition would restore a significant chunk of the lost areas of the original site granted by Elizabeth I. The expansion and conversion programme will take several years to deliver, but will give a 40% increase in student learning space.

-Thank you to each and every one of you for your past support.
-We do ask you to do everything you can to assist us at with at this exciting and crucial moment in the future life of the College and its pupils.
-To read more about the appeal, please click the relevant tab:
+Thank you to all those who have supported the College in the past.
+We do ask you to do everything you can to assist us at this exciting and crucial moment in the future life of the College and its pupils.
+More information about how to donate to the appeal is here.
+To read more about the appeal with regard to buildings or bursaries, please click the relevant tab: